-(1) The BCC councillor conduct review panel is constituted by at least 3 members that the council chooses from a pool of members appointed, by resolution, by the council.
+- (1) The BCC councillor conduct review panel is constituted by at least 3 members that the council chooses from a pool of members appointed, by resolution, by the council. - (2) A person is qualified to be a member of the pool of members only if the person-

-- (a) has extensive knowledge of, and experience in, 1 or more of the following- - (i) local government; - (ii) community affairs; - (iii) investigations; - (iv) law; - (v) public administration; - (vi) public sector ethics; - (vii) public finance; or - (b) has the other qualifications and experience that the council considers appropriate. - (3) However, a person is not qualified to be a member of the pool of members if the person- - (a) is a councillor of a local government; or - (b) is a nominee for election as a councillor; or - (c) accepts an appointment as a councillor; or - (d) is an employee of the council; or - (e) is a contractor of the council; or - (f) is a consultant engaged by the council; or - (g) is a member of an Australian Parliament; or - (h) is a nominee for election as a member of an Australian Parliament; or - (i) is a member of a political party; or - (j) has a conviction for an indictable offence that is not an expired conviction; or - (k) is an insolvent under administration (within the meaning of the Corporations Act, section 9); or
+- (a) has extensive knowledge of, and experience in, 1 or more of the following- - (i) local government; - (ii) community affairs; - (iii) investigations; - (iv) law; - (v) public administration; - (vi) public sector ethics; - (vii) public finance; or - (b) has the other qualifications and experience that the council considers appropriate. - (3) However, a person is not qualified to be a member of the pool of members if the person- - (a) is a councillor of a local government; or - (b) is a nominee for election as a councillor; or - (c) accepts an appointment as a councillor; or - (d) is an employee of the council; or - (e) is a contractor of the council; or - (f) is a consultant engaged by the council; or - (g) is a member of an Australian Parliament; or - (h) is a nominee for election as a member of an Australian Parliament; or - (i) is a member of a political party; or - (j) has a conviction for an indictable offence that is not an expired conviction; or - (k) is an insolvent under administration (within the meaning of the Corporations Act, section 9); or - (l) is a type of person prescribed under a regulation. - (4) A member may be appointed for a term of not longer than 4 years.

-- (l) is a type of person prescribed under a regulation. - (4) A member may be appointed for a term of not longer than 4 years. - (5) However, a member may be reappointed. - (6) A person stops being a member if the person- - (a) completes a term of office but is not reappointed; or - (b) resigns by signed notice of resignation given to the council; or - (c) is removed as a member by the council for misbehaviour or physical or mental incapacity; or - (d) is not qualified to be a member under subsection (3).
+- (5) However, a member may be reappointed. - (6) A person stops being a member if the person- - (a) completes a term of office but is not reappointed; or - (b) resigns by signed notice of resignation given to the council; or - (c) is removed as a member by the council for misbehaviour or physical or mental incapacity; or - (d) is not qualified to be a member under subsection (3).